Genital & Anal Hygiene

 Genital hygiene is about comfort, health, and feeling at ease in your body.
 It is not about being perfect, sterile, or “porn clean.”
 Bodies have smells, fluids, and variation.
 That is normal.

-• Wash genitals with warm water
+• Wash genitals with warm water.

-• Mild, unscented soap can be used on the outside only
+• Mild, unscented soap can be used on the outside only.

-• Avoid harsh soaps, scrubs, or scented products
+• Avoid harsh soaps, scrubs, or scented products.

-• Dry the area gently after washing
+• Dry the area gently after washing.

-• Wear breathable underwear when possible
+• Wear breathable underwear when possible.

-• Pay attention to changes like irritation, pain, itching, or unusual discharge
+• Pay attention to changes like irritation, pain, itching, or unusual discharge.

 Genitals are sensitive.
 Treat them kindly.

-• Douching is not necessary for health
+• Douching is not necessary.

-• Hair removal is a personal choice, not hygiene
+• Hair removal is a personal choice, not hygiene.

-• Genitals do not need disinfecting
+• Genitals do not need disinfecting.

-• Sex does not require being perfectly clean
+• Sex does not require being perfectly clean.

 Comfort and care matter more than appearance.

-• Wash the penis and scrotum daily with warm water
+• Wash the penis and scrotum daily with warm water.

-• If uncircumcised/uncut, gently pull back the foreskin and rinse underneath
+• If uncircumcised/uncut, gently pull back the foreskin and rinse underneath.

-• Dry thoroughly before replacing the foreskin
+• Dry thoroughly before replacing the foreskin.

-• Sweat and natural oils can build up, especially around the scrotum
+• Sweat and natural oils can build up, especially around the scrotum.

-A mild smell is normal.
-Strong, unpleasant smells, pain, or discharge may be a sign of infection and should be checked by a healthcare professional.
+Strong, unpleasant smells, pain, or discharge may be a sign of infection and worth checking with a healthcare professional.

-• Clean the vulva only, not the inside of the vagina
+• Clean the vulva only, not the inside of the vagina.

-Discharge changes across the menstrual cycle, during arousal, or with hormones.
-This is normal.
 A strong smell, pain, itching, or unusual colour may be worth checking.

-Bodies that have had surgery, hormones, or medical interventions may need extra care.
+• Bodies that have had surgery, hormones, or medical interventions may need extra care.

-• Be gentle around scars or sensitive areas
+• Be gentle around scars or sensitive areas.

-• Use lubrication if dryness is common
+• Use appropriate lubrication if dryness is common.

-• Take time to learn what feels comfortable for your body
+• Take time to learn what feels comfortable for your body.

 There is no single hygiene routine that fits all bodies.
 Your body is allowed to have its own needs.

-Preparing for sex does not need to be complicated or stressful.
+• Preparing for sex does not need to be complicated or stressful.
 Good sex prep is about comfort and confidence, not perfection.

 For most people, simple steps are enough: